cornell-pl/TxForest/progress.md

   - probably needs some extra things so that it can run on both mac and windows

-## Updates
+## Since last time

 - re-organize types so they match the paper more closely and put some in utils file so they can be shared between modules better
-- implement in memory "copy" of posix file system for forest to run on before commiting a transaction (thoughts on this, do you think this should be done a different way?)
+- implement in memory "copy" of posix file system for forest to run on before commiting a transaction (to be changed still)
 - add Filesystems module, since forest needs a module for its temporary and persisitant file systems
 - add logging to above file system
 - add logging to the forest repo to support transactionality
-- add transaction checking logic for commiting / uncommiting
+- add transaction checking logic for commiting / uncommiting in the forest repo
-- add commit logic for updating the global fs for forest
+- add final commit logic for updating the global fs for forest

-- for paths, in the paper we allow the expression to be any expression and then evaluate it, this means the user would have to write things like ("index" , []) :: ... in stead of ("index" , [])
-  - we could assume they just do the string and add the [] in the ppx code, thoughts?

-- started merging ppx woth work with the type changes and added logging of forest
+- updated ppx to work with the above scheme

+- make the local logs mutable to make merging logs easier, and evaluating expressions cleaner

+- look more into out options for ppx, it looks like the best approach will be to reimplement forest in python to avoid the python users having to do a complicated install to use our library, expose a bunch of objects for the user to work with and then overload some operators to make working with the objects nicer

 ## Whats next

-- change to using temp dir in posix instead of memory

-- ppx and forest
-- need to more throughly go through the file systems and forest code to clean them up and test out a little more to see if any bugs
-- also add a server like zfs to make it cleaner for examples to runn on forest?
+- write the updates to a temporary directory and then be moved to the rest of the file system on commit, so that we can spread the writes allong as we do the trasaction and the commiting process can be simplier and more atomic change to using

+- clean up the code
-- a client to make it easier to force conflicts like with zfs
+- client and server to make it easier to force conflicts with transactions
-- port all the examples on to this
-- the code prolly could use some reogring, its all in the same directory, but spliting up the fs stuff, forest implemenation, server and api would prolly do some good

-- look more into the way to make a python wrapper for ocaml
-  - plan out what this part of the project will look like
-- also look into all the embding options for python
-  - should added to interpeter
-  - should hyjack operators in python
-  - should utilize pythons special functions
-  - other options from existing work
+- document a design for the object version of forest for python and rewrite some of the simple examples using this scheme